Why need a Seagate NAS backup software?

 Also, if you are using a Seagate or Maxtor hard drive, you could also use Seagate DiscWizard to store backups on NAS just like on an internal drive.

 As you can see, these integrated NAS backup solutions are all subject to a variety of usage restrictions.
 If you want to perform data backup more flexibly, another powerful Seagate NAS backup freeware - AOMEI Backupper Standard comes in handy.

 How to backup Seagate NAS with best free software?

 AOMEI Backupper Standard is a free yet complete backup software.
 It comes with rich functionality and high compatibility.
 Here are some of its advantages:

-◆ Not only Seagate NAS or Seagate hard drives, other brands of NAS, cloud drives, internal/external hard drives, etc. are also supported as the backup source or destination.
+◆ Not only Seagate NAS or hard drives, other brands of NAS, cloud drives, internal/external disks, USB, etc. are also supported as the backup source or destination.
 For example, you could backup Windows 10 to Synology NAS, or backup QNAP NAS to external hard drive.

-◆ In addition to backup and restore, you can also use this software to sync or clone data.
+◆ In addition to image backup and restore, you can also use this software to perform file sync or disk clone.

 To use AOMEI Backupper for Seagate NAS backup, there are some preparations need to be done: